Arithmetical Semirings: Arithmetical Semirings

-\begin{rem} The reader may wonder why the additive semigroup of reals is used in Definition \ref{dfn:additiveartihmeticasemigroup} given that condition iii) implies that the degree map is integer valued.
+\begin{rem} The reader may wonder why the additive monoid of reals is used in Definition \ref{dfn:additiveartihmeticasemigroup}, even though condition ii) implies that the degree map is integer valued.
 The reason is that some of the formulas in this paper are slightly more natural if, for suitable choices of additive arithmetical semigroup $\mathbb A$, one is allowed to write $0$ as $\mathbb A(x)$ for non-integer values of $x$. \end{rem}

 \begin{ex} Our main example is the additive arithmetical semigroup of graphs constructed as follows \cite{K}.
 Let $\G$ be the collection of all (unlabeled finite simple) graphs thought of as a semigroup with respect to the operation $+$ of disjoint union.
 It is straightforward to check that if the degree map $\partial$ is the function that to each graph assigns the corresponding number of vertices, then $(\G,+,\partial)$ is an additive arithmetical semigroup whose identity element is the empty graph.
-By definition, the set of additive primes $\G^+$ coincides the set of {\it connected graphs}. \end{ex}
+By definition, the set of additive primes $\G^+$ coincides with the set of {\it connected graphs}. \end{ex}

-\begin{dfn} A {\it commutative unital semiring} is a set $\S$ together with two operations $+$, $\Box$ such that \begin{enumerate}[i)] \item $(\S,+)$ is a commutative monoid for some unit $\mathbf e_+\in \S$; \item $(\S\setminus\{\mathbf e_+\},\Box)$ is a commutative monoid for some unit $\mathbf e_\Box\in \S\setminus \{\mathbf e_\Box\}$; \item $\Box$ is distributive with respect to $+$. \end{enumerate} Let $(\S_1,+_1,\Box_1)$ and $(\S_2,+_2,\Box_2)$ be commutative unital semirings.
+\begin{dfn} A {\it commutative unital semiring} is a set $\S$ together with two operations $+$, $\Box$ such that \begin{enumerate}[i)] \item $(\S,+,\e_+)$ is a commutative monoid for some unit $\mathbf e_+\in \S$; \item $(\S\setminus\{\mathbf e_+\},\Box, \e_\Box)$ is a commutative monoid for some unit $\mathbf e_\Box\in \S\setminus \{\mathbf e_+\}$; \item $\Box$ is distributive with respect to $+$. \end{enumerate} Let $(\S_1,+_1,\Box_1)$ and $(\S_2,+_2,\Box_2)$ be commutative unital semirings.
 A function $f:\S_1\to \S_2$ is a {\it semiring homomorphism} if $f(S+_1S')=f(S)+_2f(S')$ and $f(S\Box_1S')=f(S)\Box_2f(S')$ for all $S,S'\in \S$. \end{dfn}